BumbleTree/PS3EyeVCam/README.md

 ## Architecture & Technical Notes (For Developers)

+* The PS3 Eye is a composite USB device.
+Interface 0 (`MI_00`) handles video streaming via WinUSB and the tray app, while Interface 1 (`MI_01`) is mapped to the standard Windows USB Audio Class driver (`usbaudio.sys`) via a custom INF to expose the 4-channel microphone array.
 * The virtual camera media source DLL (`PS3EyeVCam.dll`) runs inside the **Camera Frame Server service** (`LOCAL SERVICE`).
 * Video frames are written by the tray app and read by the DLL via a high-performance lock-free shared memory queue (`Global\PS3EyeVCam.FrameBus`).
 * Sleep/wake state is coordinated via a shared keepalive timestamp (`common\ControlBus.h`).
 If the virtual camera DLL stops requesting frames, the tray app puts the hardware to sleep after ~3 seconds.